sveltejs/svelte/site/content/blog/2021-11-01-whats-new-in-svelte-november-2021.md

 - [PWA Haven](https://github.com/ThaUnknown/pwa-haven) is a collection of small, fast, simple PWAs to replace native OS apps
 - [DottoBit](https://dottobit.com/) is a multi-color 16-bit drawing program with URL sharing built-in
 - [Former Fast Document for Print](https://github.com/zummon/former) is an invoice generator with beautiful designs, abilities for international languages and auto calculation
-- [Helvetikon](https://github.com/noahsalvi/helvetikon) is a community maintained dictionary for the swiss german language
+- [Helvetikon](https://github.com/noahsalvi/helvetikon) is a community maintained dictionary for the Swiss German language
 - [Palitra App](https://palitra.app/) is a search-based color pallete generator

-**Looking for a Svelte project to work on?
-Interested in helping make Svelte's presence on the web better?** Check out [the list of open issues](https://github.com/svelte-society/sveltesociety-2021/issues) if you'd like to contribute to the Svelte Society rewrite in SvelteKit.

 **Podcasts Featuring Svelte**
 - [Svelte Radio](https://www.svelteradio.com/episodes/svelte-summit-is-coming-up-and-svelte-is-growing) dives into the tech behind the recently released Svelte Summit website and a bunch of other fun stuff!